ApexSense

 About ApexSense

 ApexSense is a standalone Electron app that runs alongside iRacing and reads telemetry data directly from the iRacing SDK.
-It launches three frameless windows: a settings launcher, a tire overlay, and a radar overlay, all designed to sit transparently over the game without any performance impact.
+It launches five frameless windows: a settings launcher, a tire overlay, a proximity radar, a live standings board, and an AI-assisted setup coach — all designed to sit transparently over the game without any performance impact.

 Key Features